jay28son/FriendsInfoProject/README.md

 ![Sql_Join_Example](https://user-images.githubusercontent.com/100823027/182067069-29822398-1ef7-401a-b692-b25b37d0e879.PNG)

-# Tableau
+# Tableau Public
-Transformed the database into a csv file
+Transformed the database into a csv file to make it compatible with Tableau.
+Implemented four different bar graphs to analyze and see if there are any correlations or patterns within the data.
+F

 ## 1. Cost Per Person Visualization
 ![CostPerPerson](https://user-images.githubusercontent.com/100823027/180923574-afd603f9-487f-4074-87b6-591673e0c67f.PNG)